kfitz/reading-notebook/en/pages/brooks.md

-Brooks, Peter.
-Reading for the Plot: Design and Intention in Narrative.
+# Brooks, Peter.  *Reading for the Plot: Design and Intention in Narrative*.
 Cambridge, Mass:  Harvard University Press, 1992.

-Preface
+## Preface

 "This is a book about plots and plotting, about how stories come to be ordered in significant form, and also about our desire and need for such orderings" (Brooks xi)